More US corporate giants warn tariffs will mean price hikes

 Ford buys most of its metals from U.S. producers, which have raised prices this year as a result of the tariffs on foreign competitors, the company has said.

+Ford wants decisions to be made because it takes years for the capital-intensive auto industry to develop and build vehicles, he said.

+“Our business runs a lot better when we have certainty and we don’t have big gyrations because our lead times are long,” Ford said.

-Other automakers that produce vehicles in the U.S. are experiencing the same price increases, said IHS Markit Senior Analyst Peter Nagle.
+Other automakers that produce vehicles in the U.S. are experiencing the same price increases as Ford, said IHS Markit Senior Analyst Peter Nagle.
 While they may be absorbing the increased costs at present, eventually they’ll have to pass at least some of the costs on to customers, he said.

 “They’re maintaining pricing discipline now just because the consumer can’t support those higher prices,” Nagle said.
 But if the tariffs stay in place for the remainder of Trump’s term, “obviously some of those costs would have to start being passed along to the consumer here.”